programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 These concepts are presented in this lesson as practical examples of how NLTK, spaCy, and Stanza handle these fundamental processing steps differently.
 We will also show how these steps can be applied to multilingual and non-English text.

-### Multilingual Text
+### Challenges Facing Multilingual Text Analysis
 Supporting multilingualism in digital humanities work is an important step toward creating a more inclusive and representative community of DH scholarship that moves beyond anglocentric models of text analysis.
 Understanding and addressing the varied technical demands of specific languages and multilingual text is not only essential to work with these texts, but can help promote a burgeoning community of DH workers, researchers, and programmers who create work outside of a dominant anglocentric paradigm.
 As it stands, many of the resources available for learning computational methods of text analysis privilege English language texts and corpora, and omit information necessary to begin working with non-English source material.

-Support from already existing tools for non-English languages is often lacking, but is improving in quality with the introduction of a greater quantity of high quality models for processing other languages.
+Support from already existing tools for non-English languages is often lacking, but is improving in quality with the introduction of a greater quantity of high quality models for processing a variety of languages.
 Still, many tutorials and tools you encounter will default to or emphasize English-language compatibility in their approaches.
 There are a number of things to consider when working with computational analysis of non-English text, many of them specific to the script your language(s) are written in.
 There are many assumptions that can be made when working with English language materials, such as the way word boundaries are defined, that we cannot make when working with other languages.
 Character-based languages often have properties that are not supported by many existing tools; the way Chinese handles word boundaries, for example, is very different than alphabet-based languages spoken in Europe.
 While NLTK, spaCy and Stanza all contain models that can navigate and parse the properties of these languages, you may have to adjust your approach and workflow to suit the individual needs of the language(s) and texts you are working with.
 This lesson will show how models can be applied to target specific languages within a text to maximize accuracy and avoid improperly or inaccruately parsing text.
 Thankfully, the widespread use of the Unicode Transformation Format – 8-bit (UTF-8) character encoding has made it quite easy to begin working programatically with non-English text.
 Unicode is the most commonly used encoding standard, and was designed to handle text from all of the world’s major writing systems.
 UTF-8 is one of the most common Unicode encodings, and the one that Python defaults to using for text.
 In this tutorial, we will be using UTF-8 by default when we work with our text in Python.

 While we will only be working with left-to-right scripts in this tutorial, it is worth mentioning that working with scripts that read right-to-left can require different technological approaches than those that read left-to-right, especially if they are embedded in a multilingual document that also contains left-to-right text.
 If you have a sentence in a right-to-left script in an otherwise left-to-right document, for instance, you will have to implement the Unicode Bidirectional Algorithm by placing a Right-to-Left Embedding character, u'\u202B', at the beginning of each right-to-left string, and a Pop Directional Formatting character, u'\u202C', at the end of each right-to-left string to return to producing left-to-right output.
 There are also special libraries that exist to support these scripts (e.g., [python-bidi](https://github.com/MeirKriheli/python-bidi), which is a pure Python implementation of the same algorithm mentioned above).

 Detecting and engaging with the different languages in a single text is another issue that can be difficult to navigate, but we’ll go through some simple examples of how to do this in this tutorial.
 In your own work, it’s always best to thorough think through an approach before applying your methods to the text, considering how that approach suits your personal research or project-based needs.
 Being flexible and open to changing your workflow as you go is also helpful.

+For further reading on these topics, please consult the brief bibliography below:

+* Fiormonte, Domenico.
+2012.
+“Towards a Cultural Critique of the Digital Humanities: Zu Einer Kulturkritik Der Digitalen Geisteswissenschaften.”
+Historical Social Research 37 (3): 59–76. [https://doi.org/10.12759/hsr.37.2012.3.59-76](https://doi.org/10.12759/hsr.37.2012.3.59-76).
+* Velden, Mariken A. C. G. van der, Martijn Schoonvelde, and Christian Baden.
+2023.
+“Introduction to the Special Issue on Multilingual Text Analysis.”
+Computational Communication Research 5 (2). [https://doi.org/10.5117/CCR2023.2.1.VAND](https://doi.org/10.5117/CCR2023.2.1.VAND).
+* Wang, Qing.
+2018.
+“Distribution Features and Intellectual Structures of Digital Humanities: A Bibliometric Analysis.”
+Journal of Documentation 74 (1): 223–46. [https://doi.org/10.1108/JD-05-2017-0076](https://doi.org/10.1108/JD-05-2017-0076).
+* “What’s a ‘Word’: Multilingual DH and the English Default.”
+2020.
+Quinn Dombrowski.
+October 15, 2020. [https://quinndombrowski.com/blog/2020/10/15/whats-word-multilingual-dh-and-english-default/undefined.](https://quinndombrowski.com/blog/2020/10/15/whats-word-multilingual-dh-and-english-default/undefined).

 ## Tools We’ll Cover: